strimzi/strimzi.github.io/_posts/2023-10-11-kafka-consumer-client-essentials.md

 To put this client into action, simply run the main method in the `consumer` class.
 The client consumes messages from the specified topic (`TOPIC_NAME`) until it reaches the predefined message count, which is 50 messages with the `NUM_MESSAGES` constant value we specified.

 > The consumer is not designed to be safely accessed concurrently by multiple threads.
-Ensure that only one instance of the consumer application is running to maintain the expected behavior.
+Ensure that only one instance of the consumer application is running on a single thread to maintain the expected behavior.

 ### Error handling